-Phishing is a form of cyber attack which typically relies on email or other electronic communication methods such as text messages and phone calls.
+Phishing attack using kali Linux is a form of a cyber attack that typically relies on email or other electronic communication methods such as text messages and phone calls.
 It is one of the most popular techniques of social engineering.
-Where hackers pose as a trustworthy organisation or entity and trick users into revealing sensitive and confidential information.
+Where hackers pose as a trustworthy organization or entity and trick users into revealing sensitive and confidential information.

 Social Engineering Toolkit or SET for short is the standard for social engineering testing among security professionals and even beginners must have a basic idea about using the tool.
 Basically, it implements a computer-based social engineering attack.